-If you are taking Zydol for a prolonged period of time, your body may become used to the medicine and mild withdrawal symptoms may occur if you suddenly stop taking the medicine.
+If you are taking the medicine for a prolonged period of time, your body may become used to it and mild withdrawal symptoms may occur if you suddenly stop taking the medicine.

-Keep your Zydol in the pack until it is time to take them.
+Keep it in the pack until it is time to take them.
 If you take Zydol out of the pack it may not keep well.